Bachata (dance): Dominican Bachata

-Western "traditional"
+Bachata Moderna

 At some point in the late 1990s, dancers and dance schools in the Western world began using a side-to-side pattern instead of the box steps.
 The basic steps of this pattern move side to side, changing direction after every tap.
 Characteristics of this "early" dance school dance are the close connection between partners, soft hip movements, tap with a small "pop" of the hip on the 4th step (1, 2, 3, tap/hip), and not including many turns/figures.
 Most of the styling in this dance is from ballroom dance and show moves like dips are commonly used.
 This was the first novel dance to bachata music that was popularized by dance schools outside the Dominican Republic.